 My Thoughts: I absolutely laid into the other cream from Allies of Skin because I had such a poor experience with it.
 This moisturizer is the complete opposite of the green cream – it is INCREDIBLE.
 I had heard so many rave reviews of the peptides moisturizer before purchasing but was still really nervous about the $109 price tag.
 After a week all my fears were calmed- this really is that good.

 My skin looks worlds different when I use this.
 It is smooth, calm and plump.
 It appears firmer and stronger and healthier, and even though I’m not concerned with wrinkles yet I know this would help with those too.
 I use 2-3 pumps with each application and still have so much product left, so while $109 is a lot I think it is worth it.
+If you use my code AMBER20, you can get this incredible product for $88.

 What It Is: A nightly leave-on treatment mask (pH 5.2-5.7) supercharged with a powerful blend of 2% Dioic Acid, 15 Antioxidants + Brighteners, Silver & Organic Rosehip Oil.